srobo/runbook/docs/competition/team-support/overnight-battery-loan.md

 Batteries should be returned to reception on Sunday when teams enter the venue.
 The list of teams who took batteries overnight should be used to confirm which teams bring them back.

-On Sunday Morning, the Head Helpdesker is responsible for checking that all batteries and chargers were handed in by teams.
+On Sunday Morning, the Head Helpdesker is responsible for checking that all loaned batteries and chargers were handed in by teams.